moneyadviceservice/tad_consumer/README.md

 Consumer search for the Travel Adviser Directory.

 This directory was built as a MAS-branded standalone directory.
-This is currently live at [this address](https://traveldirectory.moneyadviceservice.org.uk) and hosted and administered via this [Heroku account](https://dashboard.heroku.com/apps/mas-tad-consumer-production).
+This is currently live at [this address](https://traveldirectory.moneyhelper.org.uk) and hosted and administered via this [Heroku account](https://dashboard.heroku.com/apps/mas-tad-consumer-production).

-## Transition to AEM

-During the transition period before the finalisation of the 3-2-1 project we will run two environments for this directory in order to allow the site to:
-- continue to function as a standalone MAS-branded directory and
-- be built as a component mounted in AEM without headers and footers and with the new Money Helper branding

-The Money Helper branded component is now contained in the `12191_Main-only-for-AEM` branch of this repo, and this is administered and deployed via the [mas-tad-consumer-aem-321](https://dashboard.heroku.com/apps/mas-tad-consumer-aem-321) Heroku account.

-This means that any changes required to the standalone directory will be made to the current `master` branch and the `12191_Main-only-for-AEM` will need to be rebased to the updated master once these are merged.

-Any changes required only for the Money Helper branded site should be made to the `12191_Main-only-for-AEM` branch and this should then be the branch that is deployed for mounting on the AEM site.

-Once the transition is complete the standalone MAS-branded directory will no longer be live and the changes in the `12191_Main-only-for-AEM` branch can be merged into the master branch.

 ## Prerequisites